 Altha High School Students Earn 100% Pass Rate on ServSafe®

 by Marie Granger, Altha Public School

-During the 2009-2010 school year, I administered the ServSafe® exam to my students for the first time.
+This school year I administered the ServSafe® exam to my students for the first time.
 Only half of them passed.
 In order to get a higher pass rate, I knew I and my students would have to do things differently this year.